-- In Japan, the economy is feeling the hit of the consumption tax increase.
-Recent data were somewhat disappointing, but still the economy should be able to recover in coming months.
-Meanwhile, inflation (outside of the tax increase) seems to be stabilising.
-As the initial inflation push of the combination of commodity imports and yen weakness is now fading, inflation is likely to ease back in coming quarters, raising questions about the exit out of deflation, especially as wage growth is not taking off. - In EM there is significant divergence between commodity-exporters and the BRICs (with the exception of India) that are in trouble and most commodity-importers were the outlook is reasonable.
+- In Japan, the economy is feeling the hit of April's consumption tax increase.
+Recent data were disappointing but Japanese export growth should accelerate in coming months as the world economy continues its gradual recovery.
+Meanwhile, inflation has been pushed up by temporary factors (yen weakness and VAT hike).
+As the effect of these temporary factors gradually fades, inflation is likely to ease back in coming quarters, raising questions about the exit out of deflation, especially as wage growth is not taking off for now. - In EM there is significant divergence between commodity-exporters and the BRICs (with the exception of India) that are in trouble and most commodity-importers were the outlook is reasonable.
 In recent months, there have been increasing signs that EM exports are picking up in line with the recovery in DM. - That said, many EM are still facing domestic issues: a number of EM are looking at inflation and capacity issues (Brazil), while others have been relying on too much credit growth (Turkey, Thailand).
 The diversity in the region is quite important in any assessment of the economic outlook.
-Countries like India, Indonesia, the Philippines and Poland are doing quite well in the current climate. - The Chinese economy continues on its path of managed slowdown, even if recent data were positive.
-The economy is likely to continue to slow down gradually for several years to come as the authorities continue to take measures to reign in credit growth. - Inflation throughout EM remains broadly under control, although there are several EM where inflation is at the high end of or above the inflation target (Turkey, Russia, Brazil, South-Africa).
+Countries like India, Indonesia, the Philippines and Poland are doing quite well currently. - Most recent Chinese economic data were disappointing.
+Recent official comments confirm that Chinese leaders are prioritizing structural reforms while allowing growth to gradually decrease from current levels.
+The economy is likely to continue to slow down gradually for several years to come as the authorities continue to take measures to rein in credit growth. - Inflation throughout EM remains broadly under control, although there are several EM where inflation is at the high end of or above the inflation target (Turkey, Russia, Brazil, South-Africa).